blackjk3/react-form-builder/README.md

 - Show posted data on readonly form
 - Multi column row

-[DEMO](https://kiho.github.io/react-form-builder/) Slow Loading.... back-end is running at FREE Heroku.
+[DEMO](https://kiho.github.io/react-form-builder/) Slow Loading.... back-end is running at FREE Heroku, hence it may not work if free time runs out for month.

 ![](screenshot.png)